lismar17/cs4412-project-lmart192/README.md

 listened to.
 Clustering streams by genre and sorting by region enables companies to establish a strategic domain impact.
-Using data gathered by Atharva Soundankar, this research utilizes the FP-Growth association rule to discover possible connection between location and genre of song streamed.
-As many columns exist in the dataset, the research also uses dimensionality re- duction to focus on important variables, such as rating, amount streamed, and genre.
+Using data gathered by Atharva Soundankar, this research utilizes association rules and text mining to discover possible connection between location and genre of song streamed.